IndustryForum Energy Wrap-Up

-- Some companies are on their way to exploring new transactive business models, to incentivize customer participation and boost grid flexibility.
-There is a desire to gain deeper understanding from the data that the proliferation of customer data and sensors are providing and how to capitalize on that in an ever-evolving ecosystem.
+- Some companies are on their way to exploring new transactive business models, to incentivise customer participation and boost grid flexibility.
+There is a desire to gain deeper understanding from the data that the proliferation of customer data and sensors are providing and how to capitalise on that in an ever-evolving ecosystem.

 - With second generation smart meters and new ways of harvesting the massive amount of data from the meters underway, communication technology choices (NB-IOT, mesh or P2P, etc) as differentiating factors are increasing.

 - The interest in not only implementing a datahub to solve some of the low hanging fruit within the market (authorizations, withdrawal rights), but also to facilitate the next generation energy service providers.
 The Swedish industry wants the datahub to explore business development for smart services, market aggregation and flexibility in a diverse sensor-based real-time transaction environment.